Aujeszky’s Disease, AD (viral infection caused by a herpesvirus, Pseudorabies) in Dogs

 Prevention

-In areas where the disease is endemic, pet owners should be especially careful and ensure that their animals do not come into contact with farms where pigs are kept.
-In addition, vaccinationVaccination is the process of administering a vaccine to develop immunity against a specific infectious disease.
-It is one of the most effective methods of prevention of infectious diseases. of pigs in affected areas can help reduce the spread of the virus.
+In areas where the disease is endemic, pet owners should be particularly careful and ensure that their animals do not have Contact with farms where pigs are kept.
+Similarly, vaccinationVaccination is the process of administering a vaccine to develop immunity against a specific infectious disease.
+It is one of the most effective methods of prevention of infectious diseases. of pigs in affected areas can help reduce the spread of the Virus.

 Outlook on current research